Payroll 101: Getting Started

 Congratulations!
 Your job hunt has paid off.
 Now get ready for all the paperwork.
 On your first day, you're going to have to fill out several forms, prove that you can legally work in the United States, and provide information needed to calculate your taxes.
 Once these forms are completed, they will be kept in the human resources department.

-- First, you'll have to provide your social security number and a copy of your social security card, so remember to take it with you.
+- You'll have to provide your social security number, so remember to bring it with you.